jmberon/CasaHandoverGuide/README.md

 - Kitchen Use: You're welcome to use any of the kitchen appliances and utensils.

 ## 3. Quirks and Tips
-- Temperamental Shower: The hot water in the shower takes about a minute to kick in.
+- Temperamental Shower: The hot water in the shower may take about 30 seconds to kick in sometimes.
 - Outdoor Light Switch: It’s broken but we have outdoor lightning you could use instead.
+- Fridge: It beeps at random times even thou the the door has been properly closed.

 ## 4. Rubbish Collection
 - Schedule: The bins are collected every Monday morning.
 Please take the bins out to the curb on Sunday night.